Discover the Science Behind Thermo Bamboo

 Benefits of ZHUART Thermo Bamboo

 At 1150-1250 kg/m³, Thermo Bamboo exceeds the density of premium hardwoods like oak (700 kg/m³) and even ipe (1100 kg/m³).
-This translates to superior load-bearing capacity and resistance to wear, making it ideal for high-traffic areas.
+This high density, combined with high bending strength (≥80 MPa), gives it excellent wear resistance and structural performance, making it well suited to high-traffic decks, boardwalks, and outdoor flooring..

-With Class 1 durability rating (EN 350 standard), Thermo Bamboo offers 25+ years of service life in outdoor applications.
-This surpasses most hardwoods including teak and ipe, which typically achieve Class 2 ratings.
+With Class 1 durability rating (EN 350), Thermo Bamboo can last over 25 years in outdoor use.
+This surpasses most hardwoods including teak, which usually get Class 2 ratings.

-Thermal modification significantly reduces the material’s tendency to expand, contract, warp or crack with humidity and temperature changes.
-With swelling rates of ≤0.4% after 24 hours in water (compared to 2-4% for traditional hardwoods), Thermo Bamboo maintains its integrity in challenging environments.
+Heat treatment greatly lowers the material’s tendency to expand, contract, warp, or crack with changes in humidity and temperature.
+Its swelling rate stays below 1% after 24 hours in 20°C water (compared to 2-4% for traditional hardwoods).
+Thermo Bamboo keeps its shape in tough environments.

-Meets Class Bf1-s1 (EN 13501-1) and Class A (ASTM) fire safety standards without eco-damaging fire retardants.
-This natural fire resistance outperforms both traditional timber and WPC materials, which typically require chemical treatments to achieve similar ratings.
+It meets Class Bf1-s1 (EN 13501-1) and Class A (ASTM) fire safety standards without using harmful fire retardants.
+This natural fire resistance beats both regular timber and WPC materials, which often need chemical treatments to reach similar ratings.

 Eco-Friendly & Sustainable

-Moso bamboo reaches harvest maturity in 4-6 years (versus 50-100 years for hardwoods), absorbs 35% more CO₂ than equivalent timber forests, and ZHUART’s manufacturing process achieves over 90% raw material utilization—twice the efficiency of traditional wood processing.
+Moso bamboo reaches harvest age in 4-6 years versus 50-100 years for hardwoods.
+It absorbs 35% more CO₂ than similar timber forests.
+Our production process achieves over 90% raw material use, twice the efficiency of traditional wood processing.

-With Class E1 VOC emission, Thermo Bamboo contributes to healthier indoor air quality compared to many treated woods and WPC products that may release harmful compounds over time.
-The thermal modification process naturally eliminates the need for toxic preservatives.
+With Class E1 VOC emissions, Thermo Bamboo supports better air quality compared to many treated woods and WPC products that may release harmful compounds over time.

 Thermo bamboo decking - Nora Buri Resort, Thailand